95anantsingh/nyu-greene-hpc/_sources/Best_Practices.md.txt

 top -u <NetID>
 ```

-Take a look how fully you use CPUs and how much RAM your jobs are using.
+Take a look how fully you use CPUs and how much RAM your jobs are using.<br>
 To exit hit `Ctrl+C`
 <br>
 For a GPU job also run: